chrisdone/hell/README.md

 The commands of GHCi like `:t` and `:k` are not supported at this time.
 Top-level bindings are not yet supported either.

-It supports completion of function names, binaries and file names:
+It supports completion of function names and binaries:

     chris:~/$ get
     getChar                    getfacl                    getZipSink